Deni402/-React-Api-Movies-Project/README.md

 Node.js, Express, MongoDB, Mongoose

 ---
-### Trending Page:
+### Main Page:

-   The homepage is divided into a navbar,hero with a searchingbar and the first twenty trending movies.
+   The main page is divided into a navbar,hero with a searching bar, which allows the user to access informations for any movie, and the first twenty trending movies.

    We've used Bulma for styling and structuring the page like so =>

-  Navbar:
+  ### Navbar:

        const Navbar = () => (
     <div className="navbar is-black is-bold">
     <div className="container">
       <div className="navbar-start">